d-kozak/enticing/documentation/response_format.md

 ```

 ## New annotated text
-This format was developed while trying to fix some of the problems of the old format.
+This format was developed while trying to fix some of the issues of the old format.

 When we look at the mg4j format, we can notice two things.